 Passaic County NJ Final Restraining Orders Lawyers

-Divorce and Family Law Attorneys serving clients in Woodland Park, Clifton, Totowa, Wayne Paterson, and across Northern New Jersey
+Divorce and Family Law Attorneys serving clients in Little Falls, Woodland Park, Clifton, Totowa, Wayne Paterson, and across Northern New Jersey

 Final restraining orders are orders by the court directing someone to not have any contact with another person.
 Final Restraining Orders, also known as FROs, can have serious consequences on a people’s lives regardless if you are the Plaintiff (person who seeks the order) or the Defendant (the person against whom the order is sought).
 There are things that every person should know before attending court on the final restraining order.